-The Newnham Lake Property until recently consisted of eight mineral claims encompassing 11,737 hectares (29,004 acres) located along the northeastern margin of the Athabasca Basin.
+Newnham Lake originally consisted of eight mineral claims encompassing 11,737 hectares (29,004 acres) located along the northeastern margin of the Athabasca Basin.
 These mineral claims were optioned by the Company in 2014 through a series of three separate land acquisition agreements.
-On January 29, 2018, the Company staked seven new claims and added 6,786 hectares (16,769 acres) to its existing Newnham Lake Property.
-The property now comprises fifteen mineral claims totalling 18,524 hectares (45,773 acres).
+On January 29, 2018, the Company staked seven new claims and added 6,786 hectares (16,769 acres) to Newnham Lake, which is now comprised of fifteen mineral claims totalling 18,524 hectares (45,773 acres).

-The property encompasses the entire folded and faulted, graphitic metapelite synform trend which was the subject of the historical work including intense exploration efforts by Saskatchewan Mining and Development Corporation ("SMDC", one of the two predecessors to what is now Cameco Corporation) for shallow, unconformity style uranium deposits from about 1976 to 1984.
+Newnham Lake encompasses the entire folded and faulted, graphitic metapelite synform trend which was the subject of the historical work including intense exploration efforts by Saskatchewan Mining and Development Corporation ("SMDC", one of the two predecessors to what is now Cameco) for shallow, unconformity-style uranium deposits from about 1976 to 1984.
 Most recently, JNR Resources Inc. conducted exploration on and near the property between 1997 and 2011.
-The recent work includes a ground horizontal loop electromagnetic (HLEM) survey, airborne electromagnetic surveys, and an airborne full tensor gravity gradiometry survey.
-In excess of 140 diamond drill holes targeted this trend prior to 1984 that were focused on mineralization at the unconformity.
+The recent work includes a ground HLEM survey, airborne EM surveys, and an airborne full tensor gravity gradiometry survey.
+Over 140 diamond drill holes targeted this trend prior to 1984 that were focused on mineralization at the unconformity.
 The depth to the sub-Athabasca basement is less than 100 metres from the surface along the trend.

 Limited previous work was completed exploring for deeper basement style mineralization despite the presence of extensive alteration, anomalous geochemistry and favorable rock types, with most holes continuing less than 25 metres past the sub-Athabasca unconformity.
-The exploration in the area of Newnham Lake was largely carried out prior to the understanding of the importance of basement-hosted unconformity-style uranium deposits.
+Exploration at Newnham Lake was largely carried out prior to the understanding of the importance of basement-hosted unconformity-style uranium deposits.

 The Company believes that the historical and recent work on the property indicates a large amount of positive exploration potential and that there are several target areas yet to be tested.
-The Newnham conductive trend is approximately 15 kilometres long (25 km total length to account for folding), and is equivalent to the distance that encompasses three of the newest uranium discoveries in the southwest Athabasca Basin, the Triple R (Patterson Lake South) deposit, the Arrow deposit and the Spitfire Zone.
+The Newnham Lake conductive trend is approximately 15 kilometres long (25 km total length to account for folding), and is equivalent to the distance that encompasses three of the newest uranium discoveries in the southwest Athabasca Basin, the Triple R (Patterson Lake South) deposit, the Arrow deposit and the Spitfire Zone.

-On November 19, 2015, the Company provided an exploration update on data and results received from the summer exploration program at its Newnham Lake Property.
+On November 19, 2015, the Company provided an exploration update on data and results received from the summer exploration program at Newnham Lake.
 During August 2015, RadonEx Ltd. completed a land-based radon flux survey and Dahrouge Geological Consulting Ltd. completed a ground gravity survey.
 A total of 454 radon stations, and 418 gravity stations were measured on the DEB grid.